pulumi/pulumi-hugo/themes/default/content/blog/dependent-stack-updates/index.md

 });
 ```

-Just declare an `AutoDeployer` resource for each stack, and any `downstream` stacks will automatically be updated whenever a stack in it’s dependency chain is updated.
+Just declare an `AutoDeployer` resource for each stack, and any `downstream` stacks will automatically be updated whenever a stack in its dependency chain is updated.

 ## Scale Infrastructure with Software